PizzasBear/KashLang/README.md

 # Kash
 Kash is an interpreted lisp like language written in rust.
+Kash is intended for scripting.

 ### Function call
 Kash is made almost entirely of function calls.
 A function call is structured as a line, the first word in it is the